 Longevity is yet another great thing about a modern water heater.
 It lasts for up to 20 years.
 This is double the life span of a conventional heater.
 Besides, it comes with a more extended warranty, so you save a considerable amount on repairs and replacements too.
 Such a longer lifespan is the result of quality materials used in the making alongside solid construction.

 A tank-less water heater is compact and can be installed on the wall.
-Traditional water heater requires a massive 5 feet (1.52 m) taller and 2 feet (0.61 m) wider tank to be fitted in the home.
+Traditional water heater requires a massive 5 feet (1.52 m) taller and 2 feet (0.61 m) more comprehensive tank to be fitted in the home.
 This is inconvenient and makes the room seem claustrophobic.
 A tankless water heater saves a great deal of functional floor space, especially beneficial if your house is small.

 The traditional water heaters use a tank to store hot water.
 Because of their low storage capacity, these tanks run out of water quickly and take a long time to refill with hot water.
 This is not only a waste of your time, but it is also a waste of electricity.
 A tank-less water heater, on the other hand, continuously supplies hot water.
 You can do many things simultaneously, such as bathing and cleaning.

 A tankless water heater is an energy-efficient technology.
 As a result, it is eligible for federal tax breaks.
 If it is energy star certified, you may be able to save up to $300 in taxes.
 You can recover your installation costs in this manner.

 In addition to consuming less power, tank-less water heaters are simple to repair and replace.
 They also produce fewer greenhouse emissions than a typical water heater.